sansecio/magevulndb/README.md

 # Context

 Magento is an attractive target for payment skimmers and the number of attacks has increased steadily since 2015.
-In 2018, attackers are shifting from Magento core exploits (eg, Shoplift, brute force attacks on admin passwords) to [3rd party software components](https://gwillem.gitlab.io/2018/10/23/magecart-extension-0days/).
+In 2018, attackers shifted from Magento core exploits (eg, Shoplift, brute force attacks on admin passwords) to [3rd party software components](https://gwillem.gitlab.io/2018/10/23/magecart-extension-0days/).
 This poses a practical problem: there is no central place where one can (programmatically) find out whether a particular module version has known security issues.
 This repository solves that!

 # Usage

 You can quickly scan your site against this blacklist using a Magerun module or a single-line command.
 Both require command line or SSH access to the server.
 Magerun is recommended as it can be easily scheduled or used on an ongoing basis, and provides better output.
 Both approaches load the latest vulnerability data on every run.

 ### Magerun module (recommended)